Manuel-Suarez-Abascal/translator-vuejs/README.md

 ### Run The Project For Local Development

-- After all modules are installed run the command:
+- After all modules are installed, run the command:
 ```
 npm run serve
 ```
-It will open a developer environment in ```http://localhost:8080/```
+It will open a developer environment local server in ```http://localhost:8080/```

 ### Compile & Minify For Production

-- Once it is ready for production run the command:
+- Once it is ready for production, run the command:

 ```
 npm run build